david-t-martel/rusb/README.md

   and required test infrastructure.
 - `docs/FTDI.md`, `docs/STM32.md`, `docs/ESP32.md` – describe the optional
   support modules that sit on top of `rusb` for common embedded chipsets.
+- `docs/logger.md` – shows how to attach the logging shim.
+- `embedded/` – sample Cargo workspace with a dummy firmware crate and a host utility that uses `rusb` support helpers.

 ## Runtime Model